 Greensboro Record, June 28, 1977

-Randy handed out water to sweltering fans.
-His high note on “Take It To The Limit” was compared to opera soprano, Anna Moffo.
+During the concert, Randy handed out water to sweltering fans, and his high note on “Take It To The Limit” was compared to opera soprano, Anna Moffo.

 “Bassist Randy Meisner gave the crowd a good rush when he took a note in ‘Take It To The Limit’ that Anna Moffo would be proud to call her own.
 Meisner had a great rapport with the crowd.
 At least twice he came to the aid of fans sweltering on the front lines of the surging floor crowd with some liquid relief.
 They appreciated it and showed so by making him come to the mike to take a bow for his high note.”